Synthesis of Temporally-Robust Policies for Signal Temporal Logic Tasks using Reinforcement Learning: Preliminaries

 \begin{remark}

 In the provided definition, when signal shifts result in undefined states, we fill these states with the initial or final values.
 For example, for all $t<0$, we have $s_t:=s_0$. \end{remark}

-\begin{remark} For simplicity, we only consider right robustness here, given that right shifts or time-delays are more common in real-world scenarios.
-Hereafter, we will simply use the terminology "temporal robustness" denoted as $\theta(\cdot)$, to stand for right temporal robustness $\theta^+(\cdot)$. \end{remark}
+\begin{remark} For simplicity, we only consider left robustness here, given that right shifts or time-delays are more common in real-world scenarios.
+Hereafter, we will simply use the terminology "temporal robustness" denoted as $\theta(\cdot)$, to stand for left temporal robustness $\theta^-(\cdot)$. \end{remark}